-Trump sanctions Iran’s supreme leader in provocative move
+Trump Sanctions Iran’s Supreme Leader in Provocative Move

-President Donald Trump said he’s imposing sanctions on Iran’s supreme leader, Ayatollah Ali Khamenei, and his office, a provocative step designed to increase pressure on the Islamic Republic.
+(Bloomberg) — President Donald Trump imposed sanctions on Iran’s supreme leader, Ayatollah Ali Khamenei, and eight senior military commanders, a provocative step designed to increase pressure on the Islamic Republic.

-Trump told reporters at the White House on Monday that the sanctions would deny Khamenei access to financial resources.
+Trump told reporters at the White House on Monday that the penalties would deny Khamenei and his office access to financial resources.

 “The supreme leader of Iran is the one who ultimately is responsible for the hostile conduct of the regime,” Trump said.